liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/12-liferay-enterprise-search/01-configuring-elasticsearch.markdown

 [here](/discover/portal/-/knowledge_base/7-0/system-settings).
 Even if you need a configuration file so you can use the same configuration on another Liferay system, you can still use System Settings.
-Just make the configuration edits you need, then export the `.cfg` file with your configuration.
+Just make the configuration edits you need, then export the `.config` file with your configuration.

 Here are the steps to configure the Elasticsearch adapter from the System Settings application: